 Kijfhoek shunting hump

 1. General information

 1.1 Service The use of the shunting hump at Kijfhoek railway yard for hump shunting, shunting or stabling.

-1.2 1.2 Supplier ProRail
+1.2 Supplier ProRail

 1.3 Term of validity The facility is offered during the term of the Network Statement.

 2. Function

-163 See Appendix 2 for an explanation of these terms.
+See Appendix 2 for an explanation of these terms.

-Kijfhoek shunting hump 2.1 Description The shunting hump at Kijfhoek railway yard comprises the tracks and installed shunting hump from tracks 231 and 232 (north side) to tracks 105-148 (south side), including the installed shunting facilities such as the rail brakes, automatic gradient and brake mule system, the MSR hump process control system and the KijfDis planning and registration system.
-164 The shunting hump can be used for hump shunting, shunting and stabling.
-T 3.
-Description of the facility 3.1 Locations The shunting hump is located on the Kijfhoek railway yard.
-Information about the available stabling yards and facilities is available in the form of maps.
-These maps are available at Logistics Portal.
-3.1.1 Opening times Regular opening hours: from Sunday 14.30 hrs to Saturday 14.30 hrs (six days a week).
-Public holidays are considered as Sundays.
-In order to use the hump at the times when the hump is closed, a written request must be submitted at the latest six weeks in advance (via oss@prorail.nl).
-3.1.2 Technical characteristics The hump shunting process is carried out by guiding hill trains from the arrival tracks to the shunting hump, which are shunted onto the existing distribution tracks (105-148), with the aid of the system present.
-The regular stabling and shunting process with a regular (shunting) locomotive is carried out via the south side of tracks 105-148.
-The area where the rail brakes is located (between the top of the hump and the northern side of the splitting tracks) is only accessible to specifically authorised locomotives, in connection with the risk of damage when travelling through the rail brakes.
-On the north side, the splitting tracks are only accessible via the hump area (and therefore only for specific locomotives).
-On the south side, the splitting tracks are accessible without specific restrictions.
-The splitting tracks are used for the hump shunting process.
-In addition, these tracks can also be used for the stabling of wagons that are not involved in the hump shunting process.
-In that case, shunting is only possible from the south side.
-There are gradient/brake mule systems on the splitting tracks, which means that specific procedures apply for access to the tracks, and that there are specific working conditions risks, even when the systems are not actively being used.
-Personnel working on the splitting tracks must be aware of the hazards posed by these systems.
-3.1.3 Planned changes The infrastructure of the service facility is being renewed / replaced.
-The replacement will start in the third quarter of 2023 and continue through 2024.
-Further information on the planned changes can be found in Appendix 10 Infrastructure projects and studies ı 4.
-User charges 4.1 Information regarding the user charge The charge for the use of the Kijfhoek shunting hump is included in the charge for the stabling and shunting service (see section 7.3.5.2.1 of the Network Statement).
-4.2 Information regarding the discount on the user charge N/A 5.
-User conditions
+Kijfhoek shunting hump 2.1 Description hump from tracks 231 installed shunting facility system, the MSR hump Kijfhoek railway yard comprises the tracks and installed shunting and 232 (north side) to tracks 105-148 (south side), including the ries such as the rail brakes, automatic gradient and brake mule process control system and the KijfDis planning and registration g hump can be used for hump shunting, shunting and stabling.
+The state of the s tion of the facility ocated on the Kijfhoek railway yard.
+Information about the sand facilities is available in the form of maps.
+These maps are ortal.
+3.1.1 Opening times Public holidays are cor In order to use the hum from Sunday 14.30 hrs to Saturday 14.30 hrs (six days a week).
+Is sidered as Sundays.
+In at the times when the hump is closed, a written request must est six weeks in advance (via oss@prorail.nl). the shunting hump, wh with the aid of the system.
+The regular stabling ar out via the south side of the splitting trace connection with the risk.
+3.1.2 Technical characteristics On the north side, the stherefore only for speciaccessible without special shunting process.
+In act that are not involved in possible from the south.
+There are gradient/bra procedures apply for a risks, even when the stable of the system. d shunting process with a regular (shunting) locomotive is carried of tracks 105-148.
+I brakes is located (between the top of the hump and the northernocks) is only accessible to specifically authorised locomotives, in a cof damage when travelling through the rail brakes.
+Splitting tracks are only accessible via the hump area (and fic locomotives).
+On the south side, the splitting tracks are cific restrictions.
+The splitting tracks are used for the hump lidition, these tracks can also be used for the stabling of wagons the hump shunting process.
+In that case, shunting is only 3.1.3 Planned changes will start in the third que the planned changes of e service facility is being renewed / replaced.
+The replacement arter of 2023 and continue through 2024.
+Further information on an be found in Appendix 10 Infrastructure projects and studies ser charges user charge stabling and shunting s of the Kijfhoek shunting hump is included in the charge for the ervice (see section 7.3.5.2.1 of the Network Statement).
+Information regarding the discount on the user charge 5.
+Us er conditions

-The KijfDis system will provide the necessary link with the MSR hump process control system, offers support in the management of connections schedules, administers wagons on the tracks and provides the interface to WLIS (see Appendix 23, item 41).
+The KijfDis system will provide the necessary link with the MSR hump process control system, offers support in the management of connections schedules, administers wagons on the tracks and provides the interface to WLIS (see Appendix 23, item 42).